 I would like to know where in the Bible does it say that the lion will lie down with the lamb?

-In the 1,000 year kingdom of Christ on earth peace will exist among the animals and people.
+In the 1,000 year kingdom of Christ on earth, peace will exist among the animals and people.
 There are a number of passages in scripture that describe this period of time.
-Isaiah 11:1-6 says that it arrives sometime after Jesus’ first advent or after His birth, death and return to life.
-This future time of peace will occur when Christ returns (Isaiah 9:6-7; 65:20).
+Isaiah 11:1-6 says that it arrives sometime after Jesus’ first advent or after His birth, death, return to life and ascension back to heaven.
+But does Isaiah 11:6 say the lion will lie down with the lamb?
+Does it say “and peace will reign in the kingdom and the lion will lie down with the lamb”?
+The future time of peace that is described in Isaiah 11:1-6 will occur when Christ returns (Isaiah 9:6-7; 65:20).
 It is a time of peace, long life and joy.

 Just imagine the animal kingdom existing in peace with other animals and humans.
-Isaiah 11:6 reports,
+That is what Isaiah 11:6 reports,

 And the wolf will dwell with the lamb, and the leopard will lie down with the kid, and the calf and the young lion and the fatling together; and a little boy will lead them.
 Isaiah 11:6 (NASB)